 SAC has a Program Review process that has been specifically designed to provide faculty and staff the opportunity to reflect upon their alignment with the college’s mission statement, to engage in dialogue with colleagues across the institution to discuss the programs or service areas strengths and/or opportunities for growth and development and ways to improve programs and service areas as it relates to student learning outcomes and assistance. (*Program review)

 SAC’s student support programs and services have also been recognized for their innovative thinking.
 In 2016 SAC instituted the Digital Dons offering qualified students the free loan of a new HP laptop for the entire academic year.
 1,100 laptops were made available to students for checkout (Santa Ana College Launches Digital Dons Laptop Loan Program ITT Tech Students Enrolling at SAC Offered Year-Long Laptop Loan).
 Santa Ana college was one of 32 campuses across California to receive funding from the California Campus Catalyst Funds.
 The grant was founded to increase support for undocumented students and their families. ( Santa Ana College To Better Serve Undocumented Students and Families Through New Grant) and Santa Ana College was named the only Orange County community college to be granted $5 million in Awards for Innovation in Higher Education funds.
-The award supports the Santa Ana Partnership, a collaboration that has been working to support student achievement and close equity gaps in education since 1983.engineering,
+The award supports the Santa Ana Partnership, a collaboration that has been working to support student achievement and close equity gaps in education since 1983.

+Santa Ana College along with educational partners was name the recipient of a $1.3 million dollar grant from the California Education Learning Lab created in the effort to improve outcomes for science, technology, engineering, and mathematics (STEM) learners by deploying an improving open, adaptive courseware in targeted courses.
+Santa Ana College used the funds to increase equity and bridge achievement gaps in undergraduate STEM education.
+Santa Ana College and Partners Receive $1.3M Grant for STEM Education

 The leadership of Santa Ana College has also been highly supportive for the long-standing Annual Awards of Excellence program.
 SAC’s annual program recognizes both classified and faculty (both full and part-time employees) and the awards reflect the true essence of leadership, collaboration, dedication, positive attitude, and professionalism, in addition to innovation, creativity, and professional achievement as recommended and voted on by staff, faculty and students.